 Caroline, a Canadian with a degree in electrical engineering and an MBA from Harvard Business School, has deep experience in the field of professional services.
-Caroline is currently the Chief Operating Officer at Clifford Chance LLP, a major global law firm, which she joined in 2015.
+Caroline was the Chief Operating Officer at Clifford Chance LLP, a major global law firm, from 2015 to 31 October 2022.

 Mark Kelsey - Non-Executive Director